wmorgan/dcos-docs/1.7/administration/installing/custom/system-requirements/index.md

 %wheel ALL=(ALL) NOPASSWD: ALL
 ```

-Alternatively, you can SSH as root.
+Alternatively, you can SSH as the root user.

 ## Bootstrap node